kyverno/chainsaw/website/docs/configuration/options/execution.md

 | `repeatCount` | `1` | RepeatCount indicates how many times the tests should be executed. |
 | `forceTerminationGracePeriod` | | ForceTerminationGracePeriod forces the termination grace period on pods, statefulsets, daemonsets and deployments. |

+## Termination grace period

+Some Kubernetes resources can take time before being stopped.
+For example, deleting a pod can take time if the underlying container doesn't quit quickly enough.

+Chainsaw can override the grace period for the following resource kinds:

+- Pod
+- Deployment
+- StatefulSet
+- DaemonSet
+- Job
+- CronJob

 ## Configuration

 ### With file